thorpej/CoPicoVision/README.md

 update the pico9918 firmware.
 There's a diode in between the Pico and the rest of the board, so it's safe to update the firmware in situ.

+I've included a bill of materials with Mouser part numbers for just about everything; the jellybean SMT resistors / capacitors (in standard 0805 case) and the jellybean carbon film THT resistors (BoM indicates the footprint constraints) are left as an exercise for the reader.
+Same goes for chip sockets.

 ### Power supply
 The power supply is fairly simple, since we don't need the -12V rail that's found on the original ColecoVision.
 We do, however, require a -5V rail, which